 You can fine-tune the temperature swing (± degrees) to optimize efficiency.
 For example, allowing a 5–10°F buffer reduces how often the compressor cycles, extending compressor life and reducing utility costs.

 In many cases, this balance, keeping your chiller running with a smart temperature buffer, is the best solution overall.
+Check with your manufacturer on how to adjust this setting as the longevity of your chiller can be dramatically influenced by this setting.

 The Bottom Line